sidgurun/Lya_zelda/docs/Tutorial_DNN.rst

           >>> machine_data =  Lya.Load_NN_model( 'Outflow' )

-In case you want to do the anlysis for inflows just call `Lya.Load_NN_model( 'Inflow' )`. `machine_data` is a python dictionary that contains all the necessary data for the deep neural network approach.
+In case you want to do the analysis for inflows just call `Lya.Load_NN_model( 'Inflow' )`. `machine_data` is a python dictionary that contains all the necessary data for the deep neural network approach.
 Let's pick up from it two variables:

 .. code:: python

           >>> machine    = machine_data['Machine' ]
           >>> w_rest_Arr = machine_data[ 'w_rest' ]

-`machine` is an object from skitlearn with the trained neural netwrok and `w_rest_Arr` is the rest frame wavelength where the line profiles used for the training were evaluated. `w_rest_Arr` is important to check that the neural networks is working in the same wavelength array that the line profiles will be evaluated.
+`machine` is an object from skitlearn with the trained neural network and `w_rest_Arr` is the rest frame wavelength where the line profiles used for the training were evaluated. `w_rest_Arr` is important to check that the neural networks is working in the same wavelength array that the line profiles will be evaluated.
 In principle you don't have to do anything with `w_rest_Arr`, but we need to pass it to other functions.

 Using the DNN in the un-perturbed line profile
 **********************************************